pyeventsourcing/eventsourcing/docs/topics/process.rst

 can wait for an event to be processed in another.
 The causal dependencies are automatically inferred by detecting the originator ID and version of aggregates as they are retrieved.
 The old notification is referenced in the new notification.
 Downstream can then check all causal dependencies have been processed, using its tracking records.
-(As optimisation, in case there are many dependencies in the same pipeline, only the newest dependency in each pipeline is included.
+(As an optimisation, in case there are many dependencies in the same pipeline, only the newest dependency in each pipeline is included.
 By default in the library, only dependencies in different pipelines are included.
 If dependencies from all pipelines were included, each pipeline could be processed in parallel.)